K4TEL/atrium-nlp-enrich/README.md

 └── ...
 ```

+> [!TIP]
-More about this step ypu can find in [GitHub repository](https://github.com/K4TEL/atrium-alto-postprocess.git) of ATRIUM project dedicated to ALTO XML
+> More about this step ypu can find in [GitHub repository](https://github.com/K4TEL/atrium-alto-postprocess.git) of ATRIUM project dedicated to ALTO XML
-processing into TXT and collection of statistics from these files.
+> processing into TXT and collection of statistics and keywords from these files.

-> [!IMPORTANT]
-> If you already have a directory of extracted text files from ALTO XMLs,
-> you can skip Step 1 and proceed directly to Step 2.

 ### ▶ Step 2: Extract NER and CONLL-U